jp1995/ica0002/backup_sla.md

 ### Backup RPO
 <!--- Recovery Point Objective - How often are backups done -->

 Under 24 hour data loss is considered acceptable.

-Backups are done once every day, at 01:00 am.
+SQLdump is done once every day, at 00:30 am UTC.
+Full backups are done every sunday at 00:40 am UTC.
+Incremental backups are done every other day (Monday - Saturday) at 00:40 UTC.

 ### Versioning and retention
 <!--- How many backup versions are stored and for how long